kenpeter/algo1/company.md

 # how to think

-# the poit should be good enough to auto reflect
-* .....
+# how to understand a question

-# in order to rebuild the answer, all pts to be there
+# 1. all pts there to rebuild question
-* .....
+# 2. pt auto reflect

 # single phase -> group / road of group